lukaselflein/charge_optimization_folderstructure/Readme.md

 The bash script `postprocessing.sh` should work out of the box, and calculate charges from the converged DFT calculations.
 Plots are automatically generated in `images`.

+### Unconverged Snapshots
+Snapshots failing to converge in the DFT calculation step can be excluded by deleting their folders, or renaming their folders '...exclude...', e.g., `300_ps_snapshot_exclude`.

 ### Content
 * `Readme.md`: The Readme you are reading right now.
 * `bin`: Bash and python scripts for fitting, conversion, extracting, and visualization.